cdktf/cdktf-provider-okta/docs/dataOktaGroups.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.16.0/docs/data-sources/groups#id DataOktaGroups#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.17.0/docs/data-sources/groups#id DataOktaGroups#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `limit`<sup>Optional</sup> <a name="limit" id="@cdktf/provider-okta.dataOktaGroups.DataOktaGroups.Initializer.parameter.limit"></a>

+- *Type:* java.lang.Number

+The maximum number of groups returned by the Okta API, between 1 and 10000.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.17.0/docs/data-sources/groups#limit DataOktaGroups#limit}

 ---